-During the week ending October 24, 2015
+During the week ending October 27, 2018

 - Influenza activity level was categorized as geographically sporadic2.
-Sporadic activity has been reported for three • consecutive weeks. - There were 39 laboratory-confirmed influenza reports, an 30% increase over last week. • - Of the 1,123 specimens submitted to NYS WHO/NREVSS laboratories, 6 (0.53%) were positive for influenza. - Of the 28 specimens submitted to Wadsworth Center, one influenza A (H3) was positive. - Reports of percent of patient visits for influenza-like illness (ILI3) from ILINet providers was 1.16%, which is below the • regional baseline of 2.3%. - The number of patients hospitalized with laboratory-confirmed influenza was 8, a 20% decrease over last week. . - There have been no influenza-associated pediatric deaths reported this season.
+This is the fourth consecutive week that sporadic activity has been reported. - There were 105 laboratory-confirmed influenza reports, a 36% increase over last week. - Of the 1,294 specimens submitted by WHO/NREVSS clinical laboratories, 5 (0.39%) were positive for influenza.
+All 5 were influenza A. - Of the 7 specimens tested at Wadsworth Center, one was positive for influenza A(H1). - Reports of percent of patient visits for influenza-like illness (ILI3) from ILINet providers was 1.30%, which is below the regional baseline of 3.10%. - The number of patients hospitalized with laboratory-confirmed influenza was 31 a 35% increase over last week. - There were no influenza-associated pediatric deaths reported this week.
+There has been one influenza-associated pediatric death reported this season.